 Family-Based Therapy at The Emily Program

-We offer Family-Based Therapy (FBT) at The Emily Program because we believe that incorporating a client’s family into their treatment will make the individual more successful in their recovery.
-Family-Based Therapy is an approach to therapy where parents play an active and positive role in their child’s recovery.
+We offer Family-Based Treatment (FBT) at The Emily Program because we believe that incorporating a client’s family into their treatment will make the individual more successful in their recovery.
+Family-Based Treatment is an approach to therapy where parents play an active and positive role in their child’s recovery.
 This teamwork assists in restoring the individual’s weight, empowering them around eating, and helping to establish a healthy adolescent identity.

-Family-Based Therapy starts with the understanding that parents are not the cause of their child’s eating disorder and that they can be a major asset in recovery.
+Family-Based Treatment starts with the understanding that parents are not the cause of their child’s eating disorder and that they can be a major asset in recovery.
 FBT understands the importance of family and that families are a key component in child development.
 That being said, families are able to help advocate for change in their child’s behaviors.
 By playing an active role in their child’s recovery, parents can help their child work through FBT and find lasting recovery.

-Phase 1: Restoration of normal weight
+Phase 1: Restoration of an appropriate weight

 The first goal of FBT is to help the client return to an appropriate weight.
 The client, their parents, and the treatment team will work together with the common goal of restoring weight in the client.
 During this phase, parents are encouraged to be the leaders of their child’s treatment, planning and supervising meals, and encouraging their child to eat adequately.

 Phase 2: Transition of control from parents back to the client

 Once a client is able to maintain a weight appropriate for them, parents may begin to take a less active role around eating.
 During this phase, parents are encouraged to give control over eating back to their children.
 Some examples of the transition of this control may be allowing a child to eat snacks without supervision.
 It is important to note that parents may need to reassert control if the client begins slipping into old eating disorder behaviors.

 Phase 3: Addressing normal adolescent issues and establishing independence